Eduardiko/EduardM.github.io/index.md

  - DX = Dialogue - any verbal speech in the game.
 This includes both the dialogues from main characters to the ones between NPC’s in the background.
  - MX = Music - all the different soundtracks that accompanies the videogame.
 We can distinguish between two kind of music: diegetic and non-diegetic.
 The difference between these two is that the non-diegetic music is that kind of music that the characters inside the game are not able to hear.
 We are the only ones that can.
  - SFX = Sound Effects - any sound that happens in the game.
 Examples could be gunshots, the sound of a book falling…
-   - The most common technique used to create sounds is known as the
+   - The most common technique used to create sounds is known as the **Foley Technique**.
+It is named after Jacl Foley and it consists in the reproduction of everyday sounds that are later on added in the post-production phase of videogames, films and others.
+[Example](https://www.youtube.com/watch?app=desktop&v=_MOFMa-Lt78&ab_channel=FoleyArt)

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.